Question: What do you like most about your job?

 With the support of our donors, we can respond to the needs, both large and small, of many people.

-During 2017, we responded to 1,478 requests for financial assistance at the Crisis Center.
-Roughly 30 individuals and families received help each week.
+We responded to 1,621 requests for financial assistance at the Crisis Center.
+An average of 31 individuals and families received help each week.

 Here are some other figures:

-At Christmas, 722 children received a bag of gifts.
+At Christmas, 637 children received a bag of gifts.
 Each bag included a large toy, a smaller one, a book, an activity (puzzle, coloring book, etc.), stocking stuffers, and cold weather gear (hats, gloves, scarves).
-We gave seven new bicycles to especially needy families.
-In addition, 298 new winter coats were distributed.

 These numbers reflect the hard work, sacrifices, and generosity of many people.
 When we decide to put love of neighbor into action, we make a difference!